The Pupil Premium

 It is very important for all schools to clearly and effectively account for their pupil premium and detail how the money has been used.
 Schools who cannot account effectively for the use of their pupil premium will be unable to gain an “outstanding” rating under the Ofsted criteria.

-Appendix 1 is a detailed account of how the Academy allocated its pupil premium during the academic year 2016/17.
+The Pupil Premium Impact Cost Evaluation is a detailed account of how the Academy allocated its pupil premium during the academic year 2017 – 18.